Home » Salads » Vietnamese chicken salad with chili lime dressing (Goi Gá)

 Chili lime dressing ingredients

-One more note, I prefer Thai red chili for this dressing, but the Asian market was out of them, so I had to use a green hot pepper.
+I accidently roasted all of my garlic, forgetting that I needed raw for this dressing.
+Either way, it was still delicious.
+One more note, I prefer red chili for this dressing, but the market was out of them, so I had to use a green hot pepper.
 Again, the dressing will be delicious no matter what kind of chili you use.

 Combine rice vinegar, lime zest and juice, shallot, chili pepper and garlic in a small bowl.
 The acid will help break down and mellow garlic & shallot and the flavors along with the chili pepper will infuse dressing.

 Let this sit for 10 – 15 minutes before adding the remaining ingredients.
 After you’ve added everything, give it whisk and let it sit for another 10 – 15 minutes.
+I like the acidic bite of vinegar and lime juice, however, if you don’t, reduce limes to one.

 Time saving shortcut – Use rotisserie chicken from the store instead of cooking chicken breasts!

-Asian chicken salad FAQ’s
+Vietnamese chicken salad FAQ’s

 Can I make this ahead of time?